 The quality specifications of propane or butane from different fields are substantially the same and there are not, currently, pricing differences for LPGs delivered FOB at different terminals.
 In the circumstances, the OTO intend to provide only one market value for each of North Sea propane and North Sea butane.

+Top of page

 3. DATA BASE

 The information available to the OTO on which to base valuations is as follows: